 117 Low 3/4 view of Heywood from the front and the flight attendant.
 (22:46)

 She slips the pen into his left (our right) top jacket pocket, shuts off the television and walks off screen left, the camera remaining on Heywood and his floating arm.

 In the Dawn of Man opening, prior the appearance of the monolith, we had the hominids depicted as unable to comfortably rest due the fear of the creatures of the night, such as the panther.
-But when introduced to modern man Kubrick depicts him in a particularly vulnerable situation, Heywood being asleep, dependent on the flight attendant and unconscious of her care.
-This happens not just once, but twice, and is significant due HAL's later murder of the astronauts in their state of hibernation during which they're utterly dependent upon the computer.
+But when introducing modern humans, Kubrick depicts them in a particularly vulnerable situation, Heywood being asleep, dependent on the flight attendant and unconscious of her care.
+This happens not just once, but twice, and seems significant due HAL's later murder of the astronauts in their state of hibernation during which they're utterly dependent upon the computer.

 118 Shot of the shuttle on the left, Space Station 5, and the moon on the right.
 (22:56)